 We organise trades of both surface water and groundwater and stay up to date with the trading rules.
 This enables customers to trade water both within their trading zone and outside of to get the best price.
 For temporary allocation water trades, there’s no seller commission.

-New price comparison feature: Temporary Allocation Water Price Aggregator.
+Price comparison feature: Temporary Allocation Water Price Aggregator.
 This shows the prices in real time for what our competitors are trading at.

 To stay up to date with the water market, enter your email address to receive our water market newsletter (once or twice per month).